ISUgenomics/geospatialworkbook/SpatialModeling/GRWG23_SpatialInterpolation_python.md

-**Exercise**: Also visualize the other covariates.
+Also visualize the other covariates.
 (Either one at a time, or try `melt`ing like above to use facets!).
 Do you expect these variables to improve the model?

 Adding these covariates to the RF model, either method, is straightforward.
 We will stick to just the *RFSI* model here.
 All that needs to be done is to concatenate these three columns to our distance (and observed values) dataset and repeat the modeling fitting process.